masurp/corona_analyses/README.md

 #### Will these figures be updated?

-Yes, I will update these figures every morning.
-The last update was made on 2020-05-11 08:20:00.
+Yes, these figures are updated every morning.
+The last update was made on 2020-05-11 11:47:54.
 The data of the John Hopkins University, however, are always updated at 23:59.
 What you see is hence the situation on 2020-05-10 at 23:59:00.
 Also bear in mind that the reporting of cases is somewhat delayed so that it is very likely that